Chirag-ahir/SFC-Preparation/README.md

 What is lightning app builder?<br>
 The Lightning App Builder is a point-and-click tool that makes it easy to create custom pages for the Salesforce mobile app and Lightning Experience, giving your users what they need all in one place.

+What is alias is SFC?<br>
+An alias is a short name to identify the user on list pages, reports, or other places where their entire name doesn't fit.